lundstromdavid/rti/README.md

 - publish it to NPM, with Typescript support
 - learn, understand and use Semver
-- understand how licensing works and use the appropiate license for the project
+- understand how licensing works and use the appropriate license for the project
 - write and analyse tests and test-coverage